Skip to Main Content Header and Footer Templates

 As this is an American Culture Studies course, you might expect to find most of the research materials you will need on the 2nd floor of Olin Library under the Library of Congress Call Number (LCCN) H for the social sciences.
 An outline of the headings and subheadings covered within the Hs is available on on this page of Library of Congress Classifications.
 You might find relevant material categorized under political science (J), technology (T), law (K), and other fields.
 Further, books on these subject areas might not only be in Olin Library, but in the Brown, Business, and Law School libraries as well.
 So, browsing the stacks is a resource-gathering strategy, but it is unlikely to be the most efficient one.

-A keyword search ("Word(s)") in the Washington University Libraries' catalog is similar to a Google search in that the words you enter could be anywhere in the item record (title, subject, chapter titles, contents summary, etc.).
+A keyword search ("Word(s)") in the WashU Libraries' catalog is similar to a Google search in that the words you enter could be anywhere in the item record (title, subject, chapter titles, contents summary, etc.).
 If you do not know the Library of Congress Subject Heading (LCSH) for the topic you are researching, then a keyword search is a good way to start.
 However, if you want to find EVERYTHING the library owns on a subject, you will want to discover the proper subject headings and peruse the available titles therein.
 When you see a title and say to yourself: "Hey, that sounds exactly like what I'm looking for!," click on that item record, then click on it's LCSH for all titles in the library under that subject heading.

 The following is a partial list of relevant subject headings: